Staffwerke/vm-babysitter/README.md

 This deletes all checkpoints metadata created by virtnbdbackup on the main host, allowing you to delete the domain (and optionally, image disks) without warnings.

 - Stopping or killing the container while virtnbdbackup is performing a backup operation may lead to persistent failed status during next runs.
 This is due to 'dead' sockets in `/var/tmp`, `/run/libvirt` and `/run/lock`, stuck after the interruption.
 To solve the situation, read [this](https://github.com/abbbi/virtnbdbackup/tree/master?tab=readme-ov-file#backup-fails-with-timed-out-during-operation-cannot-acquire-state-change-lock).

+- Domain names and their respective paths to image disks (including file names) **must not contain spaces**.
+Otherwise, scripts will fail by fetching unexistent domain names and paths (See issue [#1](https://github.com/Staffwerke/vm-babysitter/issues/1#issuecomment-2533379344)).
+We hope this limitation can be fixed (partial or totally) in future versions.

 #### Maintainer: Adrián Parilli <adrian.parilli@staffwerke.de>